lyc102/ifem/docs/_docs/mesh-sc3.md

 `face2edge(1:NF,1:3)` records the global indices of three edges of a face.
 This pointer depends on the ordering of vertices of faces and the indexing of local edges in a face.
 We list the following two important cases.
-Other combinations is possible but not attractive.
+Other combinations are possible but not attractive.

 - Ascend ordering.

-All local faces and local edges are ascend ordered.
+All local faces and local edges are ascending ordered.

     locFace = [2 3 4; 1 3 4; 1 2 4; 1 2 3];
     locEdge = [1 2; 1 3; 1 4; 2 3; 2 4; 3 4];